C4rluX/metlin-bot/README.md

 - Install Node.js if you don't have it.
 The bot was developed and tested in version **18+**.
 - Install all the required dependencies with `npm install`.
-- Create a file called `.env` in the proyect root folder.
-Copy the contents of `.env.example` and fill in everything that is needed.
+- Copy the contents of `.example.env` in a new file called `.env` and fill in everything that is needed.
+Then do the same for `config.example.ts`, here the new file has to be called `config.ts`.
+The `.example` files contain comments to help you understand what the settings do.
-- Copy the contents of `config.example.json` into another file, fill in everything that is needed and then remove the comments.
-I would recommend a tool like [sindresorhus/strip-json-comments-cli](https://github.com/sindresorhus/strip-json-comments-cli).
-It can create a copy of a JSON file without the comments with only a simple command.
-If you are using Visual Studio Code, you can edit that file without getting errors using language mode "**jsonc**" (JSON with comments).
 - Build the proyect using `npm run build`.
 Then run `npm run start:build` to start the bot.
 - You can also just run `npm start` to run the proyect using **ts-node**.
 - `npm clean` will delete the `dist` folder, in where the compiled JavaScript files are generated.